 The Metro Vancouver regional authority has fired an unexpected shot to signal serious intentions around its 2011 Regional Growth Strategy.

 At a closed meeting on Wednesday, May 16, Metro’s planning committee voted to take legal action if the Township of Langley, a member municipality within Metro, continued with plans for residential development on Trinity Western University property.
-Members of the Township’s council were not amused.
+Members of the Township’s council responded that the regional politicians were exceeding their authority.

 The Township of Langley has a dispersed footprint.
 Some of it goes back to the pioneering birth of scattered villages such as Aldergrove; but Township Council has continued to build in all directions, as with the location of a major industrial park on the rural eastern perimeter.
 The Langley-based South Fraser Blog has been critical of the current Trinity Western proposal, suggesting that it lies beyond any reasonable urban boundary.
 Apparently some Metro politicians agree.